 As the strongest sorcerer alive, he was needed and detested, hunted and protected, revered and shunned.
 He lived a paradoxical life just like his cursed technique itself except for his relationship with Geto.
 His power came with massive costs that nobody else could bear, making him an outcast.

 If we look at it objectively, Gojo’s life is the fine line between good and evil.
 The way his ideologies go, he is susceptible to swing to the other side quite easily.

 Take his desire to cull the superiors of jujutsu, for example.
 It’s nothing short of bold and commendable that Gojo picked wanting to raise a generation of ‘good’ sorcerers instead of just killing the higher-ups.
 It sounds all rosy because it is what is good for the characters we have grown fond of.

 Gojo’s position and portrayal as the ‘perfect’ entity are quite odd (Akutami going as far as juxtapositioning him with Buddha).
 A little stress on this perception, and we realize that we’ve accepted Gojo can’t possibly turn evil.

 But this is the moment we must stop and think if Gojo’s goody-good morality too comes with an expiration date.
 Sure, like Geto said, if Gojo wanted to kill a whole bunch of people, he could.

 He can simply wake up a day with nothing to stop him and commit war crimes.
-It would be a standard villain trope, but Akutami has never deterred from using such tropes earlier.
+It would be a standard villain trope, something which a good character won’t do.
+But Akutami has never deterred from subverting common tropes earlier.

 If Geto’s downfall wasn’t a lesson enough, the slaughter of the Zen’ins at the hands of Maki should be.
 In fact, could this be a possible foreshadow to Gojo’s spiral?